Secure your AI-built app before shipping.

 Everything you need to know about PolyDefender

-Yes!
-PolyDefender is 100% free to use with no account required.
-Simply paste your code or a GitHub URL and get instant security analysis.
-No credit card, no sign-up.
+PolyDefender offers free security scans with no account required—simply paste your code or a GitHub URL and get instant security analysis.
+Advanced features, unlimited scans, and full report access require a paid plan.

 PolyDefender uses a two-layer approach: first, pattern matching against 1,200+ known threat signatures (including Trust412, GitVenom, and typosquatting attacks).
 Then, AI-powered deep analysis detects novel and obfuscated threats that simple regex can't catch.